KeSun-2025/Order-ahead-for-pickup/README.md

 The code for Figure 5 is located in `matlab/Fig5/`.
 The file `Fig5_THmax_AheadOnsite.m` compares the throughput of the order-ahead and order-onsite models under optimal information.

+The file `OrderAhead_Info.m` plots the throughput of the order-ahead model when remote customers have delay information.